Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 If you’ve been to the Bali Zoo and you’re wanting to see more tropical birds, there’s a bird and reptile park just a short distance away that has over 1,000 exotic bird species.

-The reptile center has crocodiles and Komodo dragons too, and you can hold iguanas or turtles.
+The Bali Bird Park also has a reptile center with crocodiles and Komodo dragons, and you can hold iguanas or turtles.

-The Bali Bird Park is just a 30 minute drive north from Sanur.
+The park is just a 30 minute drive north from Sanur.

 Sanur happens to be the main jump off point for visiting the Nusa islands, a group of three small islands near the east coast of Bali Indonesia.

-Nusa Penida Island has some of the most amazing scenery anywhere in the Bali province, and you could easily spend a week exploring this island and its smaller twin, Nusa Lembongan.
+Nusa Penida Island has some of the most amazing scenery anywhere in the Bali province, so you could easily spend a week exploring this island and its smaller twins, Nusa Lembongan and Ceningan.

 There are a bunch of speedboat companies making this trip daily from Matahari Beach in north Sanur, and the journey to the Nusa islands only takes about 45 minutes.